For Index of Brides, CLICK

 Wheatley, played the wedding marches, and Miss Marion Wilson sang “Until” by

-Sanderson, during the signing of the
+Sanderson during the signing of the register.

-register.
-The church was quite festive
+The church was quite festive with Christmas greens and masses of red

-with Christmas greens and masses of red carnations on the altar.
-After the ceremony a wedding breakfast was
+carnations on the altar.
+After the

-served at the home of Dr. and Mrs. Leonard.
+ceremony a wedding breakfast was served at the home of Dr. and Mrs.

-Here the decorations were of pink and green, the roses and smilax
+pink and green, the roses and smilax making a charming background for the

-making a charming background for the lovely young bride.
-Mr. and Mrs. Graham left at two o’clock for
+lovely young bride.
+Mr. and Mrs.

-New York, the bride travelling in a
+Graham left at two o’clock for New York, the bride travelling in a suit of

-and handbag of the same fur, and a small grey hat with grey squirrel
+handbag of the same fur, and a small grey hat with grey squirrel

 trimming.
 Among the out-of-town guests